mavlink/mavlink-devguide/en/guide/serialization.md

   or to have function calls in the order of the variable size instead of the application context.
   This would lead to very confusing function signatures of serialization functions.

-### MAVLink 2 Field Reordering

-For messages with ids in the MAVLink 2 range (id >255), all fields are ordered in the same way as MAVLink 1 above.

-For messages with ids in the original MAVLink 1 message set (id < 256)
-- MAVLink 1 ("base") fields are ordered in the same way as the MAVLink 1 protocol.
-- [MAVLink 2 extension fields](../guide/mavlink_2.md#message_extensions) are ordered in the same way as the source XML.
-  This allows new new fields to be added without breaking binary compatibility.

 <!-- FYI: Field ordering is in pymavlink/generator/mavparse.py - see https://github.com/mavlink/mavlink-devguide/pull/27#issuecomment-349215965 for info -->

-### CRC_EXTRA Calculation
+### CRC_EXTRA Calculation {#crc_extra}

-The `crc_extra` CRC is required to verify that the sender and receiver have a shared understanding of the over-the-wire format of a particular message.
+The `CRC_EXTRA` CRC is required to verify that the sender and receiver have a shared understanding of the over-the-wire format of a particular message.

 When the MAVLink code generator runs, it takes a checksum of the XML structure for each message and creates an array define `MAVLINK_MESSAGE_CRCS`.
 This is used to initialise the `mavlink_message_crcs[]` array in the C/C++ implementation, and is similarly used in the Python (or any other, such as the C# and JavaScript) implementation.

-When the sender calculates the checksum for a message it adds the `crc_extra` byte onto the end of the data that the checksum is calculated over.
+When the sender calculates the checksum for a message it adds the `CRC_EXTRA` byte onto the end of the data that the checksum is calculated over.
-The recipient calculates a checksum for the received message and adds its own `crc_extra` for the particular message id.
+The recipient calculates a checksum for the received message and adds its own `CRC_EXTRA` for the particular message id.
-If the `crc_extra` for the sender and receiver are different the checksums will not match.
+If the `CRC_EXTRA` for the sender and receiver are different the checksums will not match.

 This approach ensures that only messages where the sender and recipient are using the same message structure will be decoded (or at least it makes a mistake much more unlikely, as for any checksum application).